 1841 Plan of Knockdolian Estate

-The Estate of Ballantrae (including, village & harbour and river Salmon fishing) was advertised for sale in the Scotsman of Jan 12th.
+The Estate of Ballantrae, including village, harbour, and river salmon fishing, was advertised for sale in The Scotsman newspaper on 12th January

 1843 Free Church Token 01 Minister James Porteous

 1843 Free Church Token 02 Minister James Porteous